davidstone/isocpp/operator-spaceship/comparison-concepts.md

 This paper also proposes a general library requirement that if `a <=> b` is valid, it is consistent with all other comparison operators.
 In other words, for every comparison operator (`==`, `!=`, `<`, `<=`, `>`, and `>=`) and for every value of `a` and `b`, `(a @ b) == (a <=> b @ 0)`.
 In particular, any function that accepts a type meeting the `LessThanComparable` concept should be able to call `a <=> b` instead of `a < b` if `a <=> b` is well-formed.
 Whether an implementation calls `<=>` or any of the 6 traditional comparison operators is not considered an observable difference.

+This paper does not recommend changing the definitions of the comparable type concepts (such as `LessThanComparable`) to require `operator<=>`. `operator<=>` is a valid implementation strategy to satisfy these concepts, but should not be required, as all that we care about for these concepts is the direct comparisons.
+This ensures backward compatibility with old user-defined types.

 ## Motivation

 This is especially important in the case of `Compare` to maximize efficiency.
 We would like users to be able to pass in function objects that are three-way-comparison-aware.
 Right now, `std::map<std::string, T, Compare>` has to make two passes over each `string` it compares if that string does not compare less.
 The `operator<=>` proposal gives us a more efficient way to do things (guaranteed single pass), so we should take advantage of it where possible.
 This paper does not propose changing the default template argument for `map`, but this paper does allow users to create something more efficient.